Find a spider by...

 |

-May be too small to cause human illness and the chelicerae are fused at their bases, reducing the ability of the fangs to spread widely
+May be too small to cause human illness and the chelicerae are fused at their bases, so the

 |